marbl/MashMap/README.md

 For most of the use cases, default values should be appropriate.
 However, different parameters and their purpose can be checked using the help page `mashmap -h`.
 Important ones are mentioned below:

-* Identity threshold (--perc_identity, --pi) : By default, it is set to 85, implying mappings with 85% or more identity should be reported.
+* Identity threshold (`--perc_identity`, `--pi`) : By default, it is set to 85, implying mappings with 85% or more identity should be reported.
 For example, it can be set to 80% to account for more noisy long-read datasets or 95% for mapping human genome assembly to human reference.

-* Minimum segment length (-s, --segLength) :  Default is 5,000 bp.
+* Minimum segment length (`-s`, `--segLength`) :  Default is 5,000 bp.
 Sequences below this length are ignored.
 Mashmap provides guarantees on reporting local alignments of length twice this value.

-* Filtering options (-f, --filter_mode) : Mashmap implements a [plane-sweep](https://en.wikipedia.org/wiki/Sweep_line_algorithm) based algorithm to perform the alignment filtering.
+* Filtering options (`-f`, `--filter_mode`) : Mashmap implements a [plane-sweep](https://en.wikipedia.org/wiki/Sweep_line_algorithm) based algorithm to perform the alignment filtering.
 Similar to [delta-filter](http://mummer.sourceforge.net/manual/#filter) in nucmer, different filtering options are provided that are suitable for long read or assembly mapping.
 Option `-f map` is suitable for reporting the best mappings for long reads, whereas `-f one-to-one` is suitable for reporting orthologous mappings among all computed assembly to genome mappings.

-* Sketch size (--sketchSize) : This parameter sets the seed density of the winnowing scheme, gauranteeing that the minhash will be calculated from a sample of `sketchSize` k-mers for each segment.
+* Sketch size (`-J`, `--sketchSize`) : This parameter sets the seed density of the winnowing scheme, gauranteeing that the minhash will be calculated from a sample of `sketchSize` k-mers for each segment.
 It is set automatically based on `--pi` but can be manually set as well.

 * Dense sketching (`--dense`) : This flag will increase the seed density substantially, resulting in a density of roughly `0.02 * (1 + (1 - pi) / .05)` where `pi` is the `perc_identity` threshold.
 This leads to longer runtimes and higher RAM usage, but significantly more accurate estimates of ANI.